nlohmann/StanfordCoreNLPXMLServer/README.md

 5. The server is now waiting on <http://localhost:8080> for HTTP POST requests.
 Note the initialization can take a few minutes, because several modules and resources of Stanford CoreNLP need to be loaded.

+    You can also choose a port:

+        ant run -Dport=9000

 ## Prerequisites

 - [Oracle JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) or [OpenJDK](http://openjdk.java.net/install/) version 6 or later